nwoke008/alx-low_level_programming/0x01-variables_if_else_while/README.md

-all possible different combinations of two digits
+all possible different combinations of three digits